Natte2110/herb-monitoring/README.md

         1. As A Frequent Visitor - I want to be able to view the sources of the data to verify it's integrity.
         2. As A Frequent Visitor - I want to be able to use a location feature to find a specific area of the country, preferably my own location.
         3. As A Frequent Visitor - I want to be able to draw my own features on the map in order to highliht a specific area.

+## Design

+-   ### Colour Scheme

+    -   The main colour scheme will be an off-blue colour with an overall dark feel to the site.
+White text will be used atop this dark background to ensure clear visibility of all text across all pages.
+    - This colour scheme will provide a professional feel to the website as well as being easily accessible to all users.

+-   ### Typography

+    -   The main font used within the websites design will be Open Sans, with a fall-back font of Sans-Serif if the Open Sans font could not be loaded.
+The Open Sans font gives off a professional first impression.

+-   ### Imagery

+    -   The home page will be fitted with a fixed, scrollable background image that will have a dynamic blur effect applied as the user scrolls.
+    -   Imagery will also be available in [popups]("https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Popup.html") contained within the information displayed on the mapping pages.